Disruption Rates: Which Linemen Are the NFL’s Best on Both Sides of the Run Game?

 Players don’t need to make the tackle in order to receive credit for a disruption, and the play doesn’t have to be a loss or short gain from the offense.
 If Aaron Donald is able to toss his blocker to the ground on an inside zone and force the running back to bounce outside, but no one is able to keep him contained and he gains 15 yards and a first down, Donald is still credited because he disrupted the original run concept the offense was trying to execute.

 Nose tackles are the most impactful players in the run game, with an average disruption rate of 20.1%.
 Though NTs don’t matter as much and often aren’t on the field in passing situations, Dalvin Tomlinson still managed to top his position in both pressure rate and run disruption rate.
-As a result, Tomlinson looks to be a solid pickup for the Minnesota Vikings, who signed him to a two-year, $22 million contract in March.

 We’ll now switch sides of the ball and look at run disruption-allowed (RD-A%).